Heavy Lift Helicopters

 - Many other construction-related projects

-Oregon Heavy Lift Helicopter companies are also innovative and responsible for numerous advances in their industry which range from improvements in highly technical avionics, flight control, and rotor system, to fire suppression and/or construction tools and accessories used in conjunction with their aircraft.
+Oregon Heavy-lift Helicopter companies are also innovative and responsible for numerous advances in their industry which range from improvements in highly technical avionics to flight control and rotor systems, to fire suppression and/or construction tools and accessories used in conjunction with their aircraft.

 The Heavy Lift Helicopter industry has grown out of helicopter logging operations pioneered during the1960s by Oregon firms.
-Beginning in the late 1950s and early ‘60s, adaptations to heavy lift helicopters originally designed for military use made previously unreachable timber harvestable at reduced environmental impact.
+Beginning in the early 70s, adaptations to heavy lift helicopters originally designed for military use made previously unreachable timber harvestable at reduced environmental impact.
 The ability to adapt heavy helicopters to the very specialized task of harvesting timber led to other adaptations for a wide variety of civilian applications.

 OHLHC members have taken advantage of their previous years of extensive experience and expertise in the logging and transportation sectors to diversify their services into other industries, namely fire suppression, construction, and emergency response.

 When considering the indirect employment and services of the Consortium’s Oregon suppliers, the overall industry contributes approximately $264 million per year to the Oregon economy, and more than 2,500 jobs.